The Natural State boasts beautiful views from top to bottom.

 Below are the state’s best lakes to wet a line for these tasty fish.

-Lake Dardanelle is a 34,300-acre lake located in the northeast portion of Arkansas.
+Lake Dardanelle is a 34,300-acre lake located in the northwestern portion of Arkansas.

 You’ll find both species of crappie in the Arkansas River reservoir, accessible by boat via public boat ramps or along the 315 miles of shoreline near I-40.